Mount Rushmore Helicopter Flight: Is It Worth the Cost for Families?

 Is the Mount Rushmore helicopter flight worth it for families?
 Our honest experience with Black Hills Helicopter Tours, including prices, safety, flight route and whether kids enjoyed it.

-NORTH AMERICASOUTH DAKOTA
+NORTH AMERICASOUTH DAKOTAWHAT TO DO

 4/16/20264 min read